Kaliumhexacyanoferrat/GenHTTP/README.md

 This will build the playground project launcher with all the server dependencies and launch the server process on port 8080.
 You can access the playground in the browser via http://localhost:8080.

+## Contributing

-All contributions are welcome - If you would like to contribute, have a look at the [contribution guidelines](https://github.com/Kaliumhexacyanoferrat/GenHTTP/blob/master/CONTRIBUTING.md).
+All contributions are welcome - If you would like to contribute, have a look at the [contribution guidelines](https://github.com/Kaliumhexacyanoferrat/GenHTTP/blob/master/CONTRIBUTING.md) and the [good first issues](https://github.com/Kaliumhexacyanoferrat/GenHTTP/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

 ## History